 You can substitute with grains that do not contain gluten if you love the texture of bread and pasta.
 There are some surprisingly tasty brands of pasta and bread made from gluten-free grains.

 You can also try bread made of sprouted and sourdough versions of the gluten-containing grains and see if that helps.
+Some people find that these sprouted and sourdough versions of their favorite bread work much better for digestion.

 One of the problems with wheat is that centuries of tinkering have made the proteins less and less digestible.
-Non-celiac gluten sensitivity is on the rise and can be a major cause of brain fog as well as other symptoms.
+Non-celiac gluten sensitivity is on the rise and can be a significant cause of brain fog as well as other symptoms.

-Gluten can mimic thyroid hormones causing your thyroid to stop producing the correct amounts of thyroid and this can affect a lot of different bodily systems.
+Gluten can mimic thyroid hormones causing your thyroid to stop producing the correct amounts of thyroid hormone, and this can affect a lot of different bodily systems.

 If going off gluten doesn’t seem to help your energy levels, you might consider staying away from all grains for a few weeks and reintroducing them one at a time to see if any specific grain is affecting you.